crazyotakuu/JobScoop/Sprint-3/Sprint3.md

 ## Incomplete Issues
 - None.
 All planned issues for this sprint were successfully completed.
 Frontend Unit Tests

 ## Frontend Unit Tests
 This section includes both the React component unit tests and the Cypress end-to-end tests written during Sprint 3.

 ### A. React Component Unit Tests

 **Total Unit Test Cases: 43**

-These tests were written to ensure robust behavior of individual components across user registration, authentication, profile, and subscription workflows.

-- **Signup Component Tests (`signup.test.js`)**
-  - Validates rendering of all required input fields: Name, Email, Password, Confirm Password.
-  - Disables the Signup button until all inputs are valid.
-  - Ensures the Email field follows valid formatting and password meets security criteria.
-  - Detects password mismatch and clears fields on error.
-  - On successful API response, displays a success alert and navigates to the login page.

-- **Login Component Tests (`login.test.js`)**
-  - Renders email and password fields with appropriate labels and input validation.
-  - Disables the Login button until both fields contain valid input.
-  - On valid credentials, stores the JWT token, and navigates to the home screen.
-  - Handles incorrect credentials by displaying error messages and resetting inputs.
-  - Tests navigation to Signup and Forgot Password pages via button clicks.

-- **Password Reset Component Tests (`PasswordReset.test.js`)**
-  - Implements a 3-step password reset flow: Email input → Code verification → New password.
-  - Validates input fields for each step and handles transitions accordingly.
-  - Simulates both successful and failed backend interactions.
-  - Displays success alerts and error messages based on API response.
-  - Confirms successful reset redirects the user to the login page.

-- **Profile Component Tests (`Profile.test.js`)**
-  - Ensures correct rendering of user profile information (email, name, and subscriptions).
-  - Fetches current subscriptions on component mount.
-  - Allows users to log out, clearing session data and redirecting appropriately.
-  - Includes UI-level checks such as headers, sections, and labels.
-  - Verifies navigation behavior across profile-related links.

-- **Subscribe Component Tests (`Subscribe.test.js`)**
-  - Verifies rendering of subscription form fields for company name, role, and career links.
-  - Accepts valid inputs and submits them via an API call.
-  - Displays success and error alerts based on submission status.

-- **Add Subscriptions Component Tests (`AddSubscriptions.test.js`)**
-  - Renders form fields for adding multiple companies, roles, and links.
-  - Dynamically adds and removes input sections for career links and role names.
-  - Validates and collects all input values before submitting.
-  - Ensures the handler is triggered with correctly structured data payload.
+These tests validate critical component behaviors across user registration, login, password reset, profile handling, and subscription management.
+Each test ensures UI rendering, input validation, state changes, and interaction with backend mocks.

+#### **Signup Component Tests (`signup.test.js`)**

+- Renders all necessary form fields: Name, Email, Password, and Confirm Password.
+- Disables the "Signup" button when required fields are empty or invalid.
+- Validates email format and shows errors for incorrect input.
+- Enforces password rules including minimum length and complexity.
+- Displays an error when passwords do not match and clears the password fields.
+- Submits valid data via a mocked API call, shows a success alert, and navigates to the login page.
+- Mocks Axios and React Router navigation using `jest.mock`.

+#### **Login Component Tests (`Login.test.js`)**

+- Renders login form fields: Email and Password, with correct labels.
+- Disables the "Login" button until valid credentials are entered.
+- Validates email formatting and ensures both fields are required.
+- On successful login, stores the JWT token in localStorage and redirects the user to the homepage.
+- On failure, displays an error alert and clears input fields.
+- Includes tests to verify navigation to the Signup and Forgot Password pages.
+- Mocks Axios and React Router’s `useNavigate`, as well as localStorage operations.

+#### **Password Reset Component Tests (`PasswordReset.test.js`)**

+- Implements a multi-step reset flow: enter email → verify code → reset password.
+- Validates the email field and handles valid and invalid submissions.
+- Verifies that the correct step is shown after successful email submission.
+- Shows an error alert for invalid or expired codes.
+- Ensures both password fields match and meet complexity rules before enabling reset.
+- On successful reset, shows an alert and redirects to the login page.
+- Uses mock implementations for `axios`, `navigate`, and routing.

+#### **Profile Component Tests (`Profile.test.js`)**

+- Renders user information like name and email correctly.
+- Fetches and displays a list of user subscriptions on mount.
+- Allows editing of user details (like name) and handles form submission.
+- Includes tests for logout behavior and profile-specific navigation.
+- Mocks the `AuthContext`, localStorage, and navigation hooks to simulate authentication state and transitions.

+#### **Subscribe Component Tests (`Subscribe.test.js`)**

+- Renders subscription form fields for company, role names, and career links.
+- Accepts user input and submits form data to the backend via a mocked API.
+- Displays success alerts for valid submissions.
+- Shows error alerts when the backend call fails or input is invalid.
+- Handles dynamic form behavior with loading states and field validations.

+#### **Add Subscriptions Component Tests (`AddSubscriptions.test.js`)**

+- Renders a dynamic form that allows users to add multiple companies, career links, and roles.
+- Adds and removes input sections dynamically for career sites and job roles.
+- Validates all fields before allowing submission.
+- Calls the correct submission handler with a complete payload of new subscriptions.
+- Ensures fetch mocking and navigation behavior are tested correctly.
+- Includes utility setup for `act`, `fireEvent`, and userEvent simulation to capture real interaction behavior.

 ### B. Cypress End-to-End Tests

 **Total Cypress Test Cases: 34**